 + w/ Anthony Green & Brick + Mortar

 Bandcamp’s Best Discovers: “Bright Works And Baton”

-Dave Davidson, frontman of one of the most eccentrically addictive musical acts of the decade, released his creative juices full-bore on the first EP of his solo project Bright Works and Baton.
+Dave Davison, frontman of one of the most eccentrically addictive musical acts of the decade, released his creative juices full-bore on the first EP of his solo project Bright Works and Baton.
 At the time, Maps and Atlases had only released a couple of EPs, likely on their way to recording the impeccable Perch Patchwork.
 I had initially missed this release, discovering its quirky loveability only a few weeks ago.

 By no means should Cast Spells be construed as a diet version of M&A. Davidson’s characteristic warble is alive and well, adding a timbre that is virtually impossible to replicate.
 In fact, Cast Spells doesn’t deviate too far from the quirk of M&A, but highlights Davidson’s folk subtleties over the complex instrumentation and composition found in previous and subsequent M&A records.